8ta4/spam/DONTREADME.md

 No. This tool is for the first step of scaling, not an enterprise beast.
 If you're running your outreach from a spreadsheet, this is for you.
 If you need Salesforce, you've graduated.

-> Can the cells in the `template` column use spreadsheet formulas?

-Yes.

-The tool reads the value from the cell, not the formula itself.
-You're free to use functions like `CONCATENATE` to compose your templates from a helper sheet if you want.

-I could've shipped this with a helper sheet and forced you to build templates from my pre-defined components.
-I didn't want to build a restrictive framework I'd end up fighting.

-Editing a template in a spreadsheet is easy.
-Editing the logic in the code is not.
-If you need to alter the logic, you can fork the repository.

 ### Resumability

 > Will a failed workflow re-run a completed Activity?